helloamandamurphy/helloamandamurphy.github.io/_posts/2018-12-21-webtoon_cli_gem.markdown

 ---
 layout: post
 title:      "Webtoon CLI Gem"
-date:       2018-12-22 04:42:07 +0000
+date:       2018-12-21 23:42:08 -0500
 permalink:  webtoon_cli_gem
 ---

-I hit hurdle after hurdle when it came to this project.

-I started this class back in July while I was working and decided to quit working so I could be more aggressive working on this class.
-My last day was the Tuesday after Labor Day.

-Within a week of my resignation, my mother-in-law who watches my son ended up leaving the state for a medical procedure and due to complications, she ended up returning the week after Thanksgiving.
-My husband is a full time graduate student pursuing a masters, I was supposed to be a full time student as well, but we have a toddler, and life is complicated and get in the way of your plans sometimes.

-I work on this course every chance I get, between being a full time mom, a full time wife, a full time everything, and being a full time student almost always comes last, because the rest of it is easier for me.

-I gave up on Object Oriented Ruby for a month after several negative interactions with technical coaches, and only came back when I realized I might not understand ActiveRecord if I didn't fully grasp OO Ruby.

 When I started this project, I was discouraged.
-The directions aren't great.
-They use a lot of terms we haven't seen before, and are long and complicated.
+I was overwhelmed by the instructions and felt they used a lot of terms I hadn't seen before.
 If you're just starting your project, do your best not to get overwhelmed.
 Just start with Avi's CLI walkthrough video.

 Another snag I hit is that I received conflicting information as to if it was best to work on a local environment or use the IDE we use for all of the previous labs.
 I decided to set up a local environment, but I had no idea what I was doing.
 I ended up installing things incorrectly, and installing everything about three times.
 Once I did get everything set up, I had never used the bundle gem (name) to create a gem, and couldn't figure out why my classes and my methods weren't working.
 I didn't know there was a module.